 Madison is a somewhat small city located in the state of South Dakota.
 With a population of 7,258 people and two constituent neighborhoods, Madison is the 15th largest community in South Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Madison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Madison is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Madison who work in office and administrative support (14.64%), food service (11.31%), and sales jobs (9.78%).
+There are especially a lot of people living in Madison who work in sales jobs (12.85%), food service (12.06%), and office and administrative support (11.58%).

 Because there are quite a few people attending college in Madison, it is thought of as a college town.
 To the benefit of the many students in the area, Madison provides a number of services, amenities and opportunities geared towards their needs and activities.

-The per capita income in Madison in 2010 was $21,272, which is lower middle income relative to South Dakota and the nation.
-This equates to an annual income of $85,088 for a family of four.
+The per capita income in Madison in 2010 was $22,138, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $88,552 for a family of four.
 However, Madison contains both very wealthy and poor people as well.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Asian.
 Important ancestries of people in Madison include Norwegian, Irish, Dutch, and English.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and Chinese.